QuentinRa/blog.quentinra.dev/info/web/security/ssl.md

 ## Disable bad protocols

 You should **disable** any version of **TLS lesser than 2**, and **any version of SSL**, as they have a lot of [well-known vulnerabilities](https://en.wikipedia.org/wiki/Transport_Layer_Security#Attacks_against_TLS/SSL).
-You can do that with this code, disabling everything aside TLS v1.2 and TLS v1.3.
+You can do that with this code, disabling everything aside from TLS v1.2 and TLS v1.3.

-Some are enabling everything, and disabling the bad protocols, but I unsure if this is really secure 🙄 (note: this for older versions of apache/openssl, so no).
+Some are enabling everything and disabling the bad protocols, but I'm unsure if this is really secure 🙄.

 ```apacheconf
 # edit /etc/apache2/sites-available/some_config.conf